BACK

 Risks of foraminotomy are:

-• Infection in wound or vertebral bones
+• Infection in the wound or vertebral bones

 • Damage to a spinal nerve, causing weakness, pain, or loss of feeling